-- Act in accordance with the company's constitution, and - Only exercise powers for the purposes for which they are conferred.
+- Act in accordance with the company's constitution; - Act in accordance with the statutory duties contained in the Companies Act 2026 (section 171 to 177); and - Only exercise powers for the purposes for which they are conferred.

 In order to meet its responsibilities, the Board has delegated the day-to-day running of the firm to the CEO.
 The CEO has, in turn, delegated certain responsibilities to senior management within the organisation.
-The segregation of duties allocated from the CEO to senior management role holders is documented and recorded in accordance with the provisions of the Senior Managers and Certification Regime ("SM&CR"), this includes inter alia (i) DCME's Responsibilities Map, (ii) Statements of Responsibilities, (iii) Senior Management Function ("SMF") reasonable steps documents, and (iv) delegation letters.
+The segregation of duties allocated from the CEO to senior management role holders is documented and recorded in accordance with the provisions of the Senior Managers and Certification Regime ("SM&CR"), this includes (i) DCME's Responsibilities Map, (ii) Statements of Responsibilities, (iii) Senior Management Function ("SMF") reasonable steps documents, and (iv) delegation letters.